NICMx/FORT-validator/docs/usage.md

 Timeout (in seconds) for the connect phase.

-Whenever an HTTP connection will try to be established, the validator will wait a maximum of `http.connect-timeout` for the peer to respond to the connection request; if the timeout is reached, the connection attempt will be ceased.
+Whenever an HTTP connection will try to be established, the validator will wait a maximum of `http.connect-timeout` for the peer to respond to the connection request; if the timeout is reached, the connection attempt will be aborted.

 The value specified (either by the argument or the default value) is utilized in libcurl's option [CURLOPT_CONNECTTIMEOUT](https://curl.haxx.se/libcurl/c/CURLOPT_CONNECTTIMEOUT.html).